 Welcome, Patriots!
 This is an exciting time in your journey, and we are thrilled to be a part of it!
-Housing and Residence Life is home to more than 6,100 students.
+Housing and Residence Life is home to more than 6,000 students.
 With so many students calling Mason home, you'll have abundant opportunities to connect with your peers and our diverse university community.

-Every first-year first-time residential student who lives on campus will reside in one of our residential Learning Communities (LCs).
+Every first-year first-time residential student is required to reside on campus and will have the opportunity to live in a Learning Community (LC).
 These communities are in three different categories-academic, identity, and interest based-and are located in specific buildings or floors on campus.
 Learning Communities allow you to live and learn alongside other students who share a common passion, major, or identity in an environment tailored to your topic.
 Students living in our LCs will have opportunities to engage with academic faculty and staff outside of the classroom in a variety of activities.
 Our LCs help make a big campus feel smaller and will connect you to your peers as well as faculty and staff who are invested in your success.
-On your application you will select your top 3 LCs and will be placed in one based on eligibility and space availability in late May.
+On your application you can apply for your top LC choice and you will be accepted based on application answers and space availability.

-Students who live on campus have convenient access to more than 36 dining options, Fenwick Library, multiple recreation facilities, a wealth of study spaces, and so much more!
+Students who live on campus have convenient access to numerous dining options, Fenwick Library, multiple recreation facilities, a wealth of study spaces, and so much more!
 Our Housing and Residence Life staff are committed to ensuring you have a successful transition to Mason.
 From community events to one-on-one conversations, we are here to provide support and activities along the way.
 With opportunities and resources like these, we are confident Mason will feel like home in no time.